fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     The man in Egypt who bought him, said to his wife: "Make his stay (among us) honourable: maybe he will bring us much good, or we shall adopt him as a son."
 Thus did We establish Yusuf in the land, that We might teach him the interpretation of stories (and events).
 And Allah hath full power and control over His affairs; but most among mankind know it not.

     When Yusuf attained His full manhood, We gave him power and knowledge: thus do We reward those who do right.
-    Qur'an, Surah 12 (Yusuf) Ayat 19-22
+    Quran, Surah 12 (Yusuf) Ayat 19-22

 This is the point of the story that many scholars of Islam report as being central (contrasting to other religious traditions) to Yusuf's story.
-Under ʿAzīz Misr (عزيز مصر, "The Dear One of Egypt"), Yusuf moves to a high position in his household.
+Under ʿAzīz Misr ("The Dear One of Egypt"), Yusuf moves to a high position in his household.
 Later, the brothers would come to Egypt but would not recognize Yusuf but called him by the same title, "al-ʿAzīz."

 While working for 'Aziz, Yusuf grew to be a man.
 He was constantly approached by the wife of 'Aziz (Imra'at al-'Aziz, presumably Zulayka or Zuleika) who intended to seduce him.
 Tabari and others are not reticent to point out that Yusuf was mutually attracted to her. Ṭabari, again, says "God turned him away from his desire for evil by giving him a sign that he should not do it."
 It is also said that after the death of ʿAzīz, Yusuf married Zolayḵā.